devkimchi/aspir8-from-scratch/README.md

     dotnet run --project Aspir8.AppHost
     ```

 1. Open the app in a browser, and go to the weather page to see whether the API is working or not.
+The port number might be different from the example below.

     ```text
     http://localhost:18888